cfpb/hmda-frontend/src/documentation/markdown/2022/data-browser-filters.md

-# HMDA Data Browser - List of filters
+# HMDA Dataset Filtering Tool - List of filters

 ## Geography Filters

 ### [Nationwide](#Nationwide)

 - **Description:** Select this option to download the national loan-level dataset.
 This is a large dataset (5.8 GB) and will take time to download.
 It will not be able to be opened in standard applications.
+If using a standard application, adding pre-selected filters will narrow down the dataset with your preferred parameters and minimize the file size.

 ### [State](#State)